“rawly sensual, dry, whiskey-toned voice”

 ABOUT MARISSA

-Originally from Chicago, Marissa Simmons is a contralto/low mezzo noted for her “deep, evenly produced mezzo and theatrical magnetism” (South Florida Classical Review).
+Originally from Chicago, Marissa Simmons is a contralto, noted for her “rawly sensual, wry, whiskey-toned voice” (San Francisco Classical Voice), and “deep, evenly produced mezzo and theatrical magnetism” (South Florida Classical Review).
 She is also distinguished by her “comic precision” (San Francisco Examiner) and praised as “una formidable” (Especial/El Nuevo Herald).

 Simmons earned a Master of Music under Catherine Cook at the San Francisco Conservatory of Music.
-She received her Bachelor of Music in both Classical Voice Performance and Music Theory and Composition from the University of Miami Frost School of Music with Dr. Esther Jane Hardenbergh and Dr. Lansing McLoskey.
+She received her Bachelor of Music in both Classical Voice Performance and Music Theory/Composition from the University of Miami Frost School of Music under Dr. Esther Jane Hardenbergh and Dr. Lansing McLoskey.

 COMPOSITION & NEW MUSIC